 PhD Positions

 ● Actively RecruitingWe are accepting applications for fully-funded PhD positions through IIT Ropar's Department of Physics.
 Selected candidates will work on cutting-edge problems at the intersection of nanophotonics, plasmonics, and meta-optics.
+For the [Autumn 2026] cycle we expect to recruit [1–2] PhD students.

 - Eligibility: MSc / MTech in Physics, Optics, Photonics, or closely related field